How can we turn grief anniversaries into a source of personal focus and strength?

 The emotions you and I may have on grief anniversaries can vary and range, in no particular order, from fear of painfully reliving it all, to sad acceptance, helplessness or anger about what has happened.

-Some days the wound of loss is very deep and raw, indeed.
-On other days it may be more robust and secure.
+On some days the wound of loss is very deep and raw, indeed.
+On other days it may be more robust, guarded and secure.

 But those moments can also be helpful (even if they are uncomfortable) opportunities of reflection, contemplation, looking at life and ourselves.
 And sometimes new realizations and decisions can come from that.